gipplab/docker-original-or-spun/README.md

  setup.
 Please make your changes inside the `Dockerfile`.
 * **Persistent data** across a deployment step is only guaranteed inside the mounted directory `/data`.

+#### Docker and Test

+You can locally build and test the container if you have Docker installed.
+Testing beforehand ensures that your application is running when it is deployed.

+Build it

+    docker build -t test .

+Run it

+    docker run test

 ### Access